microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

     `oc new-project mssql`

+    When this completes, you should see the following messages and be placed back at the shell prompt

+    <pre>Now using project "mssql" on server "https://[servername]".
+    You can add applications to this project with the 'new-app' command.
+For example, try: oc new-app centos/ruby-25-centos7~https://github.com/sclorg/ruby-ex.git
+    to build a new example application in Ruby.</pre>

 3. Create a secret to store the System Administrator (sa) password.
 For this workshop, you will be connecting as the sa login.
 In production SQL Server environment, you would not normally use the sa login.
 Use the following command or execute the **step2_create_secret.sh** script found in the **01_Deploy** folder:

     `oc create secret generic mssql --from-literal=SA_PASSWORD="Sql2019isfast"`